 NOTE: Proper polarity must be maintained for 115-v wiring.
-Control status indicator light flashes code 10 and furnace does not operate if polarity is incorrect or if the furnace is not grounded.
+If polarity is incorrect, control LED status indicator light will flash rapidly and furnace will NOT operate.

 Verify that the voltage, frequency, and phase correspond to that specified on unit rating plate.
 Also, check to be sure that service provided by utility is sufficient to handle load imposed by this equipment.
-Refer to rating plate or Table 11 for equipment electrical specifications.
+Refer to rating plate or Table 10 for equipment electrical specifications.

 U.S.A.
-Installations: Make all electrical connections in accordance with National Electrical Code (NEC) ANSI/NFPA 70 and any local codes or ordinances that might apply.
+Installations: Make all electrical connections in accordance with the current edition of the National Electrical Code (NEC) NFPA 70 and any local codes or ordinances that might apply.

-Canadian Installations: Make all electrical connections in accordance with the current edition of the Canadian Electrical Code CSA C22.1 and any local codes or ordinances that might apply.
+Canada Installations: Make all electrical connections in accordance with the current edition of the Canadian Electrical Code CSA C22.1 and any local codes or ordinances that might apply.